-The recent economic environment related to the rapidly evolving global pandemic, which has slowed business activity in several key end-markets, negatively impacted the Company's second quarter results.
-The pandemic has affected and we expect will continue to affect the demand for a number of our Performance Materials segment's products and services.
-We expect paper consumption to be down in the next quarter.
+The recent economic environment related to the rapidly evolving global pandemic, which has slowed business activity in several key end-markets, negatively impacted the Company's third quarter results.
+The pandemic has affected and may continue to affect the demand for a number of our Performance Materials segment's products and services.
+Paper consumption has been and may continue to be down.
 Global steel production has been and will continue to be affected by volatility in the market due to the COVID-19 pandemic and we expect steel consumption to be lower due to delays in the construction and automotive industries, which will impact our Refractory segment.
 Oil and natural gas prices have decreased significantly as a result of the COVID-19 pandemic, which, if sustained, will continue to cause oil and natural gas companies to reduce their capital expenditures and production and exploration activities.

-We expect the impacts of the COVID-19 pandemic to continue to impact our results for the third quarter.
+The impacts of the COVID-19 pandemic may continue to impact our results for the fourth quarter.
 The extent to which our operations will be impacted by the pandemic will depend largely on future developments, including the continued severity of the pandemic and future actions by government authorities to contain it or treat its impact.
 These conditions are highly uncertain and cannot be accurately predicted.
 We will continue to actively monitor and respond to the COVID-19 pandemic.
 We are actively managing the business to maintain cash flow.

 Our balance sheet continues to be strong.
-Cash, cash equivalents and short-term investments were \$238.2 million as of June 28, 2020.
+Cash, cash equivalents and short-term investments were \$381.8 million as of September 27, 2020.
 On June 30, 2020, the Company completed a \$400 million private offering of senior unsecured notes due 2028.
 The net proceeds were used to repay \$148 million of fixed rate term loans and \$100 million of outstanding borrowing under its revolving credit facility and the remainder for general corporate purposes.
 As a result, the Company currently has more than \$650 million of available liquidity, including cash on hand as well as availability under its revolving credit facility.
 We believe that these factors will allow us to meet our anticipated funding requirements.